vlajos/vlajos.github.io/_posts/2015-06-16-ghostscript-pdf-concatenate.md

 It seemed that something like this had been enabled on page level.
 At least with this given file ghostscript did the same rotation with or without the flag.

-Fortunately our next attempt was successful.
+Fortunately, our next attempt was successful.
 We added `-dAutoRotatePages=/None`
 Which worked properly for both the big batches and the single files.